 Platelets normally live about 10 days.
 Your body normally renews new Platelets on a continuing basis via your bone marrow.

 THROMBOCYTOPENIA is indicated when tested you have fewer than 150,000 Platelets per microliter of blood.
+Some results may show this abbreviated such as 150, or your cooresponding specific result.

 Causes of Decreased Production